rwieruch/small-multiples-on-angular/README.md

 Small-Multiples-On-Angular-Seed
 ==================

 This project is a skeleton for angular.js web apps with the power to make awesome d3.js visualizations.
 It provides the ability to visualize Small Multiples as Line Graphs.
 It was scaffolded by yeoman.
+More on http://www.robinwieruch.de/

 Getting Started
 ==================